Call Quality Testing in the Contact Centers

-Audio quality is extremely important to large contact centers, irrespective of their infrastructure which can be TDM-based or VoIP based.
-Most contact centers have a hybrid TDM-VoIP infrastructure or are migrating towards All-IP transmission technology.
-A call center traffic includes receiving or transmitting a large volume of requests.
-An inbound call center administers incoming product support or information enquiries from customers.
-Outbound call centers are operated for telemarketing, market research or similarly other services.
-One of the challenges in receiving or transmitting a large volume of requests over integrated TDM and VoIP networks is to ensure service assurance and voice quality testing.
+Audio quality along with simple audio path confirmation is extremely important to large contact centers, irrespective of their infrastructure which can be TDM-based, or VoIP based.
+In fact, most contact centers have a hybrid TDM-VoIP infrastructure are migrating towards all-IP transmission technology.
+Testing audio at both the contact center (incoming calls) as well as per the customer perspective (calling into the Call Center) is necessary to confirm proper Call Center operation and audio communication.
+One of the challenges in receiving or transmitting a large volume of requests over integrated TDM and VoIP networks is to ensure call completion and reliable voice quality.

 GL's QoS Test Suite provides different test tools to perform call quality monitoring and audio quality testing across a wide variety of networks (VoIP, TDM, PSTN, and Wireless).

-GL’s VQuad™ Probe HD is one such test equipment that supports intrusive method to perform call quality assessment.
-The entire procedure of placing and receiving calls between end points is automated; quality is measured and reported centrally for verification.
-Thus, the test suite is ideally simulating conversations between customers and contact center executive, using ITU-standard male and female audio files combining with wide band (WB) and narrow band (NB) codec options (for HD and SD Audio).
+GL’s VQuad™ Probe HD is one such test equipment that supports intrusive testing to perform call quality assessment.
+The entire procedure of placing and receiving calls between end points is automated, quality is measured and reported centrally for verification.
+Call failures and call drops during the call connection phase are also reported.
+In fact, the GL test suite is simulating conversations between the customer and the contact center, verifying the call as well as audio quality, in a fully automated method (including support for remote operations).

-As depicted in the test setup diagram above, GL’s VQuad™ Probe HD, and VQT test suite was recently deployed for a large contact center with multiple data centers at remote locations supported by T3 network infrastructure.
+As depicted in the test setup diagram above, GL’s VQuad™ Probe HD, along with VQT test suite, was recently deployed for a large contact center with multiple data centers at remote locations supported by T3 network infrastructure.

-The FXO ports on GL's VQuad™ Probe HD were connected to two analog lines, commissioned by the contact center for testing purposes; FXO Port 1 is used for placing calls while FXO Port 2 is used for receiving the redirected call from the contact center, and recording the incoming call to perform measurements.
-In other words, once the call is generated from VQuad™, the contact center redirects the call back to the VQuad™ where the VQuad™ answers and begin the voice quality testing.
-This process continues for a multitude of calls cycling through all DS0s of the T3 T1 line of the call center (or multiple call centers).
+The FXO ports on GL's VQuad™ Probe HD were connected to two analog lines, commissioned by the contact center for testing purposes, FXO Port 1 used for placing calls while FXO Port 2 used for receiving the redirected call from the contact center.
+In other words, once the call is generated from VQuad™, the contact center redirects the call back to the VQuad™ where the VQuad™ answers and initiates the voice quality testing.
+This process continues for a multitude of calls cycling through all DS0s of the T3 T1 line located at the call center (or multiple call centers).

-During each established call the VQuad™ sends voice from one end, while recoding voice at the other end, and analyzes the recorded voice using the VQT POLQA algorithm.
+During each established call the VQuad™ sends voice from one end, records voice at the other end, and analyzes the recorded voice using the VQT POLQA algorithm (ITU-P.863).

-All results/events/errors are available on the WebViewer™ (Central Database) with outputs going to PDF, Excel or CSV formatted files for combining with their own results.
+All results/events/errors are available on the WebViewer™ (Central Database) with outputs going to PDF, Excel or CSV format.
 The results can be filtered and queried with Custom Reports generated (user-specified results/events).
-The Custom Reports can also be generated automatically using the WebViewer™ Scheduler with automated emails generated.
+The Custom Reports can also be generated automatically using the WebViewer™ Scheduler with automated emails (or SMS) generated.

 - Scalable solution for unlimited number of FXO ports

-- Supported connectivity on Dual UTA HD – 2-Wire FXO, 4-Wire Balanced I/O, HSET Interfaces
+- Supported connectivity includes 2-Wire FXO, 4-Wire Balanced I/O, HSET Interfaces

 - Automated QoS Testing of Analog Network

-- Manual or Automatic operation of traffic generation and full call control
+- Manual or Automatic operation of traffic generation and call control

 - Wide Band (WB) and Narrow Band (NB) support (for HD and SD Audio)